Fujicracy/fuji-v2/packages/frontend/README.md

 There are 4 different pages:

 ```
-- markets/       represent available Fuji markets
+- markets/       represents available Fuji markets
-- borrow/        represent the borrow form to create a new position
+- borrow/        represents the borrow form to create a new position
 - my-positions/  lists all of the user open positions
   - my-positions/{chainId}-{vaultAddr}  manage an open position
 ```